-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary Temiskaming Testing Laboratories Inc., located in Ontario, Canada.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Temiskaming Testing Laboratories Inc., and Coniagas Battery Metals Inc., which are located in Ontario, Canada.

 Intercompany balances and transactions, including unrealized gains and losses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.